 The Samsung Galaxy S7 was priced around $750 and $800, so we think is the Samsung Galaxy S8 price is going to be something under $1000.
 Another reason for not increasing the price of Galaxy S8 is that, these days competitors like Xiaomi, Huawei who are making some of the most excellent devices that are not just equipped with great features but are extremely pocket-friendly.
 We’ll update you on the official launch price once the official word is out from the company.

 Update: Seems like Samsung may not launch its upcoming flagship device i.e. the Galaxy S8 at MWC 2017, which is scheduled to be happened at Barcelona, Spain.
 The South Korean Smartphone manufacturer is not taking any more chances after the Galaxy Note 7 Fiasco, and that’s why it is taking time to launch the upcoming Galaxy S series Smartphone.
 Hopefully this time we will be seeing the much-awaited innovation from the company in the upcoming Samsung Galaxy S8 Launch event.

-With the kind of expectations and rumors doing the round, one can tell Samsung’s flagship phone Galaxy S8 is already ranked as one of the top smartphones of the year 2017.
+With the kind of expectations and rumours doing the round, one can tell Samsung’s flagship phone Galaxy S8 is already ranked as one of the top smartphones of the year 2017.
 We are constantly on the lookout for new developments or leaked news on the Galaxy S8, and as we get them, we are going to keep updating this post.
-Stay tuned for more Samsung Galaxy S8 new features, specs, and rumors.
+Stay tuned for more Samsung Galaxy S8 new features, specs, and rumours.